 02. Design infographics

-Infographics are a great way to both tell a story and provide stunning visuals, all in a single image.
-Making infographics that appeal to your audience is a useful way to get shares on social media and increase your brand awareness.
-Don’t forget to design it according to your brand’s aesthetic – and of course, slap on your logo to show that it’s yours.
+Infographics can both tell a story and provide on-brand visuals in an easily shareable format.
+Your audience will likely share appealing infographics on social media, increasing your brand awareness.
+Don’t forget to design it using your brand’s aesthetic and visual identity—and of course, slap on your logo to show ownership.

 03. Make memes

-Memes are no longer solely the domain of internet trolls and college students.
-They’re also a legitimate marketing tool that you can use to your branding advantage.
-For the most part, memes are there to bring across a short, funny or witty message.
-The advantage is that they have the potential to go viral, but don’t require a large design budget.
+Memes are no longer only for internet trolls and college students.
+You can now use this legitimate marketing tool to your branding advantage.
+For the most part, memes bring across a short, funny or witty message.
+They have the potential to go viral, but don’t require a large design budget.

 04. Create a blog

 Creating a blog can add to your brand awareness, foster trust and provide shareable content all in one package.
-Writing blog posts is a staple of digital marketing - in fact blogs are one of the only outlets for long-form marketing content.
-When writing a blog post, keep in mind that a good blog should be packed with interesting, informative articles.
+Blog posts are a digital marketing staple—in fact, blogs are one of the few outlets for long-form marketing content.
+It gives your brand a chance to share expertise, curate thought leadership and meaningfully make your mark.
+When writing a blog post, keep in mind that interesting, informative articles perform the best.

 05. Collaborate with other brands

-Collaborations between brands who share a similar audiences can double the exposure of both businesses.
-If you’re both well regarded among your audiences, there’s a huge opportunity for increasing both customer bases.
+Collaborations between brands who share similar (or even differing) audiences can double the exposure of both businesses.
+If your shared audiences hold both brands in high-regard, you can both increase your customer base.

 06. Use influencer marketing

-Influencer marketing is sort of a middle ground between collaborations and paid ads.
-It means associating your brand with someone like a micro influencer who has an established audience on social media and is well-liked by followers.
+Influencer marketing is a middle ground between collaborations and paid ads.
+It associates your brand with someone who has a well-liked reputation and established audience on social media.
+Working with influencers can boost engagement for brands.

-Using the influencers will vary in terms of the established platform and price—but once you find one that you want to work with, there’s a huge potential to boost your brand awareness.
+Influencer partnerships will vary according to established platform and price—but once you find one that you want to work with, you’ve unlocked a great opportunity to boost your brand awareness.

-A clever way to increase your brand’s awareness is by becoming a sponsor.
-Sponsorship means providing a service, product or financial support in return for advertisement and exposure.
+You can increase your brand’s awareness through sponsorship, or providing a service, product or financial support in return for advertisement and exposure.

 Your brand can sponsor anything from food or alcohol for an event, or individuals such as artists or athletes.
-Finding these opportunities means strategizing what audiences you want to associate with and what sponsorships make sense.
+Finding these opportunities means strategically planning what audiences you want to associate with and what sponsorships make sense.

-For example, if you’ve started your own beer brewery—find an upcoming music event looking for beverage donations.
-Not only will the artists or organizers include you in advertising, everyone at the event will be able to enjoy and talk about your product.
+For example, if you’ve started your own beer brewery—find an upcoming music event that needs beverage donations.
+Not only will the artists or organizers include you in advertising, but everyone at the event can also enjoy and talk about your product.

-Starting a podcast is another outlet for providing engaging, long form-content.
+Starting a podcast can provide engaging, long form-content and shape your sonic branding approach.
 Many brands already use podcast platforms to provide a steady stream of episodes catered specifically to their audience.
 It can take time to build up a following–but once you have an audience, a podcast will have a huge influence on your brand's authority and recognition.

 09. Offer free products or services

 Everyone loves free stuff.
-Running giveaway promotions is a tried and true method to increase your customer base.
+You can use the tried-and-true giveaway promotion method to increase your customer base.
 Give out small branded products like pens, coasters or hats, or even provide a free service or trial for a limited time.
-Not only will recipients be delighted, they'll most likely share the opportunity with friends.
+This will not only delight recipients, but can also cause them to share the opportunity with friends.
 Plus, the gesture can turn them all into loyal customers.

 10. Use referral programs

-There’s nothing wrong with asking existing customers to reach new ones for you.
-Most satisfied customers will be happy to spread the word about your business.
-This is especially true if you offer incentive.
+Ask existing customers to reach new ones for you.
+Most satisfied customers will spread the word about your business—especially if you offer them an incentive.
 If you can afford it, offer your customers discounts, provide premium services or give free products in return for recommending new clients.

-Your website is an extremely important asset for brand awareness, too.
-That’s why making sure your site is professional, aesthetically pleasing and aligned with your brand's style is so important.
+Your website is an important asset for brand awareness, too.
+Make sure your site is professional, aesthetically-pleasing and aligned with your brand style guide.

-You can increase traffic to your website by investing time in it’s SEO (search engine optimization).
-With good SEO, your site can work its way up to the top of Google’s search results for relevant topics.
-You can also invest in ad campaigns that draw more traffic to your website and build your brand’s awareness.
+Invest time in SEO (search engine optimization) to increase traffic to your website.
+With good SEO, your site can work its way to the top of Google’s search results for relevant topics.
+You can also invest in ad campaigns that draw more traffic to your website and build your brand awareness.

 How to measure brand awareness

 Brand awareness campaigns are long-term endeavors, with results often seen after years.
-This is why they’re considered less measurable than other campaigns, like lead generation or traffic building.
-But that doesn’t mean you can’t gauce the efficiency of your efforts.
+This is why marketers consider them less measurable than other campaigns, like lead generation or traffic building.
+But that doesn’t mean you can’t gauge the efficiency of your efforts.

 Measure website traffic

-The amount of traffic your site gets is a great way to understand the scope of your brand’s awareness.
+The traffic your site gets can help you understand the effectiveness of your brand awareness campaign.

 Tools like Google Analytics will allow you to check the pages related to your brand building campaigns and track their performance.
-You can also see where visitors arrive from and gage which platforms bring in the best results.
+You can also see from where visitors arrive and gauge which platforms bring in the best results.

 Track social engagement

-These days, most brand awareness campaigns happen on social media.
-Luckily, most social media platforms provide analytics as well.
-You can monitor engagement by tracking the number of likes, shares and comments your posts receive over time.
-Take note of increases in the number of followers and the performance of specific posts.
+These days, many brand awareness campaigns happen on social media.
+Luckily, most social media platforms provide analytics, as well.
+Track the number of likes, shares and comments your posts receive over time to monitor engagement.
+Take note of increases in your follower count and how specific posts perform.

-Surveying your customer base is a great way to get direct feedback on your brand’s perception.
+Survey your customer base to get valuable, direct feedback on your brand.
 You can run the same survey over time to see how your brand’s recognition changes.

-If you’re running a specific campaign, you may want to survey before and after to measure the campaign’s success.
+You may want to survey before and after running a campaign to accurately measure success.

 Google your brand

-Doing this will likely bring up news articles, forum discussions and social media posts that you weren’t aware of.
-These reflect how the “real world” views your brand.
-It may be positive or negative, but it’s definitely valuable information that can help you change the way you approach customer relations.
+Google your brand to see what people think of your company.
+This can bring up unseen news articles, forum discussions and social media posts that reflect how the “real world” views your brand.
+Whether these posts are positive or negative, they provide valuable information that can help change your customer approach.